-Meditation Script For Being Present [15 Minute Session]
+Meditation for Being Present

 Note: If you are new to mindfulness, you’ll probably want to read my beginners guide to mindfulness meditation.

 1: [1 minute] Set the intention to be present

 Tell yourself that you are going to commit to living in the present moment.
 Say to yourself, “I will live the moments of my life.
 I will be awake and aware.”

 By setting the intention to be mindful, you are focusing your mind on one goal: To live in the moment consciously.

 Setting your intention channels your energy into one purpose: To live for now.

 John Yates, Ph.D. [founder of Dharma Treasure Buddhist Sangha in Tucson] says you should set your intention and remind yourself why you are meditating because this helps you to focus on what you want to achieve.

 2: [1 minute] Choose a physical object on which to meditate.
 Place the object directly in front of you, three feet away.
 Begin to focus your mind absolutely on that one thing.

 Choose one thing to focus on.
 You can choose any meditation object you like.
 But choose something calm and relaxing.
 I enjoy meditating on crystals, candles, and statues.